haiyashah/CMU-Claude-Hackathon/README.md

 ---

 ## Why we came to work on this
-We wondered about what we had missed, and why did we miss it.
-We realized that there is no module of such in the market which helps us realize what we were.
-This was our driving goal, something completely new, something supporting creativity, and something personal
+- We wondered about what we had missed as we grew up, what were the hobbies and dreams we stopped chasing, and why did we stop them.
+- We realized that there is no module of such in the market which helps us realize what we were.
+- This was our driving goal, something completely new, something supporting creativity, and something personal

 ---